aqaPayam/NakhBot/docs/domain/01-glossary.md

 * City
 * Relationship goal
 * At least 2 visible photos
-* At most 6 active profile photos
+* At most 6 saved profile photos
 * One visible primary photo
 * Highlight

-Active profile photos means visible + hidden photos.
+Saved profile photos are photos currently stored for the profile as visible or hidden profile photos.

-Deleted photos do not count toward the 6-photo active profile photo limit.

-Hidden photos count toward the active photo limit, but do not count toward profile completion.
+Hidden photos count toward the 6-photo saved-photo limit, but do not count toward profile completion.

+Only visible photos count toward the 2-photo completion requirement.

+When a user deletes a profile photo, the photo is removed from the profile and the stored media object must be permanently deleted from object storage/CDN.

+A deleted photo no longer counts as a saved profile photo after its stored media object is deleted.

+If the photo is linked to an active report, moderation case, safety case, legal/audit case, or immutable report snapshot, the user-facing photo is removed immediately, but the evidence copy may be retained in restricted moderation/audit storage until retention rules allow deletion.

 A profile can become `invalid` after it was previously complete, for example if moderation hides photos and fewer than 2 visible photos remain.